See also a broader (but non-exhaustive) list of common assessment definitions.

 If you have failed modules that are normally assessed by continuous assessment you are advised to contact the Faculty/School about the ways in which you will be re-assessed.

 If you are in your final year of study (Level 6 or 7) you are advised to refer to the assessment regulations for your particular programme for information regarding redeeming failures.
 For most programmes of study, students in the final year who fail to quality for an award are not given any opportunity to redeem failures.

 Undergraduate students, except those in the final year, may apply to repeat the failed modules only as an internal candidate.
 However, if you opt to repeat the failed modules only, you must complete a ‘Request to Repeat Failed Modules’ form (available from the ‘Forms and Documents’ section of Academic Services’ MyStudies site).
 In such cases, the marks attained in the following session will be capped for students in Level 5 (and Level 6 of an advanced initial degree).
 Each application will be assessed with reference to the requirements of external agencies such as the UK Visas and Immigration.

-It is your responsibility to check with your College that the modules(s) to be redeemed will be available during the following academic session.
+It is your responsibility to check with your Faculty/School that the modules(s) to be redeemed will be available during the following academic session.